mkocikowski/bottle2go/README.md

 RESTful app in Python translated into Go
 ---

+This branch has the idiomatic go server.
+The 'main' branch has as close a translation of python to go as possible.

 The purpose of this is to show how a RESTful app written in Python (using Bottle) translates into Go.
 The app accepts `POST /`, with the body being a json object `{"name":"Monkey","age":10}`.
 Input is